DDC-Development/HyperOS/README.md

 `Next planned feature:` Adding keyboard support.

-_NB:_ This will soon be merged with the [Digital Sledgehammer](https://github.com/LukeChemeriov/)Digital-Sledgehammerproject.
+_NB:_ This will soon be merged with the [Digital Sledgehammer](https://github.com/LukeChemeriov/) project.